 Alright, we’ve talked about the workflow definition in a Kanban board, we scratched the surface of some theory about what should be more important and why, now it’s time to get a bit more concrete about how things should be done.
 Two areas that sometimes pose difficulty are planning and estimation.

--We pay technical debt with each release.
-Approximately 10% of the time in development is dedicated to paying off debt we’ve accumulated.
+We pay technical debt with each release.
+Approximately 10% of the time in development is dedicated to paying off the debt we’ve accumulated.

 It’s simple, we don’t.
 We just work on the most important items from each swimlane, but we keep the priorities, which guarantees that, with time, the ratios will be sustainable.
 That might sound strange, but it’s what happens if you consistently fix all items on the first three lanes and invest in paying off technical debt.
 In fact, the time that you are able to spend on features gradually grows.